jamesshore/ergotest/README.md

 ## Wait for v1.0

 Although Ergotest is battle-tested, it’s got some idiosyncracies.
-I'm still ironing out the API to make it more suitable for maintstream use.
-Until v1.0 is released, everything is subject to change, so you’re probably best off waiting unless you like being on the bleeding edge.
+I'm still refining the API to make it more suitable for maintstream use.
+Until v1.0 is released, everything is subject to change, so you’re probably best off waiting to adopt Ergotest unless you like being on the bleeding edge.

 ## Example Test